RAF Leeming: Heritage

+Station badge

+The station badge was awarded in April 1942 and shows a "sword erect point uppermost Gules hilted Argent".
+The sword reflects the fighting spirit of the station, and the motto is Straight and True.

 Gate Guardian

 Leeming's gate guardian is now a Tornado F3, commemorating its history as an air defence base, and the fact that many Tornados were scrapped/Reduced To Produce here.
 The previous gate guardian XA634 is the world's only surviving Gloster Javelin FAW4, which spent most of its life as a testbed at the Gloster Aircraft Company and was offered for sale by tender in September 2014 by the Ministry of Defence.
 In December 2014 it was announced that Gloucestershire Jet Age Museum had won the tender and purchased the aircraft.